Research interests

 Scientific projects

-I am investigating how infection with coronaviruses affects genetic diversity and the microbiome in an African bat species complex.
-To this end, thousands of bat tissue and fecal samples of diverse bat species were collected from various caves in Ghana and currently their genetic constitution (MHC, SNPs), gut microbiome and metagenomic functional diversity is under investigation.
-Genetic background, co-infections with other viruses, pathogens or parasites as well as environmental effects will be considered, allowing us to discriminate between phylogenetic, environmental, intrinsic and virus-related effects (Project: ‘Effects of Corona and Astrovirus infections on the gut microbiomes of bats: the Hipposideros species complex as a model for virus-induced increase of pathogenic bacteria in highly gregarious mammals’, DFG SO 428/17-1).
+One of my primary projects centers on understanding the effects of coronavirus infections on the microbiome in an African bat species complex.
+Through extensive collection efforts spanning thousands of bat tissue and fecal samples from caves across Ghana, we investigate gut microbiome composition and metagenomic functional diversity.
+By accounting for genetic background, co-infections, and environmental factors, we aim to discern the phylogenetic, environmental, intrinsic, and virus-related impacts.
+(Project: 'Effects of Corona and Astrovirus infections on the gut microbiomes of bats: the Hipposideros species complex as a model for virus-induced increase of pathogenic bacteria in highly gregarious mammals', DFG SO 428/17-1)

 Contact